ethmacc/CASA0014_ethan_plant_monitor/README.md

 ## Hardware
 You will need the following hardware:
--An Adafruit Feather Huzzah (or similar ESP8266 based-board) -Resistors, 2 x 10K Ohm and one each of 100 Ohm and 220 Ohm -DHT22 sensor
+- An Adafruit Feather Huzzah (or similar ESP8266 based-board)
+- Resistors, 2 x 10K Ohm and one each of 100 Ohm and 220 Ohm
+- DHT22 sensor
--Two nails
+- Two nails
--Two short lengths of wire
+- Two short lengths of wire

 ## Method
+### Initial setup
+### Physical wiring
+### Functions in the code
+### What's next?